Wednesday, 5 February 2025

 Driving blind is a dangerous and potentially life-threatening practice, perhaps best left to trained movie stunt professionals on movie lots.
 The rest of us, social influencers included (even those with very deep pockets and extensive liability cover), should best stay far away.

-While the image in the title has been Photoshopped somewhat, this image ☝️☝️ is the real deal and comes from a YouTube video in which a popular YouTuber filmed himself driving blindfolded.
+While the image in the title has been Photoshopped somewhat, a YouTube video appeared in which a popular YouTuber filmed himself driving blindfolded.
 The video sparked a public outcry and negative news coverage, as one could expect.
 This resulted in the video initially being age-restricted and demonetised, and then subsequently removed by YouTube.

 The risks caused by driving blind are rather obvious and easy for all to see - apart from the aforementioned YouTuber, and include at least the following: